Name: Jon Park

 I am a Korean, Taiwan-raised, New Yorker.

 I’ve grown to love beatbox when an exchange student from Korea visited my family in New York and showed me a few beatbox beats.
 Amazed and blown away that someone could emulate the Rahzel and Eklips videos I watched on ebaumsworld, I knew I could do it too.
 I started off with the pf snare and once my brother told me that it sounded good, I took a deep dive into the lesser known parts of Youtube and discovered Beatbox Battle TV and Swissbeatbox!

 The battle that really got me hooked and pushed me to get involved was the battle between Skiller and Reeps One in the 3rd Beatbox World Championships.
 I still put it on repeat today.
 And the very first event I went to was the 2014 American Championships where I got to meet all my beatbox heroes.
-It was that moment when I knew I wanted to be part of the beatbox family.
+It was that moment when beatbox turned from a hobby into my passion.
+I knew I wanted to be part of the beatbox family.

-I then had the amazing opportunity to start the blog, We Talk Beatbox, in the summer of 2015 and realized that beatbox has become my biggest passion.
+I then had the amazing opportunity to start the blog, We Talk Beatbox, in the summer of 2015 and realized I wanted to dedicate more and more time to beatbox.
 It’s my personal dream to see our team lead the beatbox community in a positive direction and continue to push beatboxers to achieve the unthinkable.

 What I do: